 Don’t worry—here are some similar options

-- Two-day trip to Kyoto and Nara by rail from Tokyo
+- Full-day trip to Nikko National Park from Tokyo

 Why Travellers Choose This Tour

 Departure time 8:15am Keio Plaza Hotel, JTB Sunrise Tours Check in Counter, Main Building 3rd Floor

 Near Shinjuku station, West Exit

 Head straight to what is unanimously hailed as the park’s most spectacular site, the Toshogu Shrine, a UNESCO-listed mausoleum of a revered monarch whole ruled Japan in the 17th century.
 Marvel at lavish gold-leaf embellishments and opulent chambers during your exploration of the monument.
 See iconic carvings depicting the ‘hear no evil’ proverb, and then revitalize with a delectable Japanese lunch if you selected the option at booking.

 Next, venture to the natural landmark of Kegon Waterfall.
 Capture the perfect pictures of the falls from a variety of vantage points, including the observation deck.

 Conclude your tour with some retail therapy at one of Tokyo’s most extravagant entertainment districts.
 Peruse shops for special souvenirs (own expense), and refresh with a snack at one of the many eateries (own expense) before making your own way back to your hotel.

 - Confirmation will be received within 48 hours of booking, subject to availability